For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Keep your keys in easy-to-find places at all times, as new sets of keys can cost upwards of £60.
 Many landlords will also charge a call-out fee even if you just need to be let in.

-If you're known for being a scatterbrain, get a cheap replacement set cut and give them to a reliable friend for emergencies.
+If you're known for being a scatterbrain, get a cheap replacement set cut and give it to a reliable friend for emergencies.

 7. Ignoring food use-by dates